Stellar-gas kinematic misalignments in EAGLE: enhanced SMBH growth in misaligned galaxies: Conclusions

 In this work, we have used the \textsc{eagle} cosmological simulations to investigate the growth of the central BH in galaxies with stellar-gas kinematic misalignments between $0<z<1$.
 We used a sample of 5570 galaxies with masses of $>10^{9.5}$~M$_{\odot}$ and reliable kinematic and BH mass measurements.
 We traced the change in BH mass over $\approx0.5$~Gyr windows in galaxies experiencing an unstable kinematic misalignment ($30^{\circ} \leq \psi_{\mathrm{3D}} \leq 150^{\circ}$) and compared these to a sample of steady-state aligned ($\psi_{\mathrm{3D}}<30^{\circ}$) and counter-rotating ($\psi_{\mathrm{3D}}>150^{\circ}$) galaxies.
 Using this sample, we established correlations between the amount and kinematics of star-forming gas and the degree of BH growth.
-Finally, we used a sample of 3931 galaxies at $z\approx0.1$ with reliable kinematic measurements over the previous $2$~Gyr to investigate the relationship between overmassive BHs and the stellar-gas kinematic history of galaxies.
+Finally, we used a sample of 3931 galaxies at $z=0.1$ with reliable kinematic measurements over the previous $2$~Gyr to investigate the relationship between overmassive BHs and the stellar-gas kinematic history of galaxies.
 Our results can be summarised as follows:

-\begin{enumerate} \item BHs residing in galaxies experiencing an unstable misalignment experience significantly enhanced ($\sim0.6$~dex) growth and accretion rates, growing their BH masses by $\approx13\%$.
-In comparison, aligned ($<30^\circ$) and counter-rotating ($>150^\circ$) galaxies grow their BHs by $\approx3.9\%$ and $\approx3.4\%$ over the same time period, respectively.
-This boosted BH growth ($\sim0.6$~dex) is seen most strongly for BHs of mass $\lesssim10^{7.2}$~M$_{\odot}$, weakening at higher BH masses.
+\begin{enumerate} \item BHs residing in galaxies experiencing an unstable misalignment experience significantly enhanced ($\sim0.6$~dex) growth and accretion rates, growing their BH masses by $\approx13$~per~cent over $\approx0.5$~Gyr windows.
+In comparison, aligned ($<30^\circ$) and counter-rotating ($>150^\circ$) galaxies grow their BHs by $\approx3.9$~per~cent and $\approx3.4$~per~cent over the same time period, respectively.
+This boosted BH growth ($\sim0.6$~dex) is seen most strongly for BHs of mass $\lesssim10^{7.2}$~M$_{\odot}$, weakening at higher BH masses (see Figures~\ref{plot: BH growth scatter}~and~\ref{plot: BH growth hist}).